ross-sec-audio/ross-sec-audio.github.io/_posts/2026-02-23-Concerns Regarding Digital Identity, VPN Restrictions, and Child Online Safety.md

 This will undermine the essential role VPNs play in securing communications and protecting user privacy.
 Restricting VPNs will disproportionately harm:

 - LGBTQ+ people seeking safe communities,
-- Women seeking safety from abuse and harassment.
+- Women seeking safety from abuse and harassment,
 - Domestic abuse survivors protecting their online footprint,
 - Legal migrants seeking safety from far-right abusers,
 - Whistleblowers, journalists, and activists,